unkornithology/unkornithology.github.io/pages/members.md

 <img align="left" src="/images/eugene.jpeg" alt="huryn" width="140" hspace="10">
 #### Eugene Huryn
 Eugene is broadly interested in species ecology and diversification, especially as it relates to the evolution of diversity on earth.
 Eugene's research will focus on disentangling the dynamics of contact zones between closely related species in Nebraska.
 Eugene is a native of both Alberta and Alabama, having completed his undergraduate degree at the [University of Alabama](https://www.ua.edu/).
+<br><br>

+#### Cody McGregor
+Cody is broadly interested in ornithology in general, having worked from Texas to North Carolina, but he has returned back to his home of Buffalo County to better understand how landscape changes (name afforestation) are affecting the prairie bird communities he holds near and dear.
+(Spoiler alert - Eastern Red Cedar <i>Juniperus virginianus</i> appears to be bad for prairie birds).
+Cody is originally from Gibbon, Nebraska, and completed his undergraduate degree at the [University of Nebraska-Lincoln](https://www.unl.edu/).
+<br><br>

 --------